 Students receiving graduate assistance must adhere to the regulations governing recipients of University assistance.

-- Current PhD students will receive Ryan Fellowship funding in addition to their current funding for up to three years.
-Students are eligible for Ryan Fellowship funding through their fifth year of enrollment in the PhD program (or until they graduate, whichever comes first).
+- Current PhD students will receive Ryan Fellowship funding in addition to their current funding for up to two years.
+Students are eligible for Ryan Fellowship funding through their fifth year of enrollment in the PhD program or until they graduate, whichever comes first.

 The following items must be submitted to the online application tool directly by students who have been nominated by their programs.
 A link to submit the application will be provided to those students nominated by their program: